 From time to time, the Company may enter into arrangements with governmental entities for the purpose of obtaining funding for research and development activities.
 The Company is reimbursed for costs incurred that are associated with specified research and development activities included in the grant application approved by the government authority.
 The Company classifies government grants received under these arrangements as a reduction to the related research and development expense in the same period as the relevant expenses are incurred.
 In August 2022, the Company announced that it received a Cooperative Agreement grant from the National Institute on Drug Abuse ("NIDA"), part of the National Institutes of Health, to support the development of its TNX-1300 product candidate for the treatment of cocaine intoxication.
-No funding was received as of September 30, 2022.
+No funding was received during the quarter ended March 31, 2023.